 If you’re planning a trip to Tokyo, my advice is to do some research and write a list of the things you would like to see and do.
 Then narrow down that list.
 Put a star next to the things that you really want to see.
 The things that you don’t want to leave Japan without experiencing.
 Doing this will make it a lot easier to plan your time in such a large city, and you won’t leave with any regrets!

 My partner Russell and I had quite a long list of things we wanted to do and see.
 We knew that even though we had 12 days to explore the city, we wouldn’t see it all.
-That’s okay, though.
-It just gives us an excuse to go back again one day!
+We didn’t mind too much, though.
+It just meant we have an excuse to go back and see the things we missed!

-Today I’m sharing with you the itinerary from our 12 days in Tokyo.
-We crammed a lot into a such a small amount of time, so our itinerary may not suit your style of travel.
+Today I’m sharing our itinerary from the 12 days we spent in Tokyo.
+We crammed quite a lot into a small amount of time, so our itinerary may not suit your style of travel.
 That being said, we did have a couple of rest days, where we didn’t catch any trains or travel too far.
-S0 hopefully our itinerary can bring some inspiration to anyone planning a trip to Tokyo!
+So hopefully our itinerary can be a source of inspiration for anyone planning a trip to Tokyo!

 A Tokyo Itinerary: 12 Day Guide to Exploring Japan’s Capital City

 Day 1: Arriving in Tokyo from Nagano